BaronikEnsta/M51_Missile_Embsys/README.md

 Simple client/server architecture for a APF28-Dev embedded card connected to a network.

-The client take an input, "encrypt" it with a caesar cipher and send it to the server.
+The client takes an input, "encrypt" it with a caesar cipher and sends it to the server.

-The server (on the card) decrypt the message and make a LED blink according to the morse code.
-It sends back an "ack" to the client.
+The server (on the card) decrypts the message and makes the LED blink according to the morse code.
+It then sends back an ACK to the client.

 Upon client disconnection the server clears the socket and stays up.

-By default, the LED has to be connected to the GPIO pin #18.
+### /!\ By default, the LED has to be connected to the GPIO pin #18.

 ---------------------------------------
 ## Content: